 The males have bright copper-orange on their back and sides of the belly.
 They have a reddish-orange throat.
 Usually, the male Rufous hummingbirds have a small size as compared to the other hummingbird species.
 The females have a green crown neck and back.
 Some females Rufous hummingbirds also have a red or orange spot on their throat.
-You can found the Rufous hummingbirds on the pacific coast in spring and on the grounds of Oregon during the summer season.
+You can find the Rufous hummingbirds on the pacific coast in spring and on the grounds of Oregon during the summer season.

 4. Black-chinned Hummingbird

-As clear from the name, this species of the Hummingbirds can be recognized from their black chin.
-You can easily attract this of the Hummingbird by using the bird feeder in your garden.
+As clear from the name, this species of Hummingbirds can be recognized from their black chin.
+You can easily attract this Hummingbird by using the bird feeder in your garden.
 A fresh nectar feeder is a good attraction for hummingbirds.
 The eggs of this species of hummingbirds are only about the size of a coffee bean.

 5. Calliope Hummingbirds

 Calliope Hummingbird is considered the smallest bird in the United States.
 It has only four inches long and weighs between 2 to 3 grams.
 You can easily attract this species with the hummingbird feeders with fresh nectar.
-Although these have very small size but some they are observed to in chasing the other birds, even the red-tailed hawks as well.
+Although these have very small sizes but some they are observed to in chasing the other birds, even the red-tailed hawks as well.